 Deliver Meals: The on-demand meal delivery space is growing, even more so during our current pandemic.
 People don’t want to leave their homes, but they also want the familiarity of eating out.

-As long as you have an operating car, are 18 years old, and can pass a background check, you can earn up to $25 per hour, inclusive of tips.
+As long as you have an operating car, are 18 years old, and can pass a background check, you can deliver items for DoorDash.

 Uber Eats is a suitable alternative that also allows you to drive people, when things return to normal.